camerond-bbd/Grad-Program-Project-G3/README.markdown

 findPostById
 ```

+Only use world standardised abbreviations, no custom ones.

-No spaces between any operation and its immediate '('
+No spaces between any operation and its immediate opening bracket.

 **AVOID:**